Table of Contents

 The average shelf life of a potato is between three to five weeks.
 This number drops significantly the moment you put your potatoes in the fridge.
 Cold temperature not only changes the flavor of potatoes but also fizzles out their starchiness.
 Storing potatoes at room temperature in large amounts is the most efficient way to increase their shelf life.

-This is a very common misconception that you should keep your opened packet of bread inside the fridge to keep the loaf safe from any fungal developments.
+This is a widespread misconception that you should keep your opened packet of bread inside the fridge to keep the loaf safe from any fungal developments.
 On the contrary, the very opposite should be done.
 The longer you keep your bread outside the fridge the chewier it will remain.
-The cold temperature of fridge makes the bread taste bad and its texture, brittle keeping the bread at the standard room temperature will allow you the enjoy the loaf for at least 3 to 4 days.
+The cold temperature of the fridge makes the bread taste bad and its texture is brittle keeping the bread at the standard room temperature will allow you the enjoy the loaf for at least 3 to 4 days.

-Garlic can last up to two months if kept in the open or room temperature.
-When you put a garlic clove inside the fridge the white flaky protective skin around the clove is no longer able to get fresh air.
+Garlic can last up to two months if kept in the open or at room temperature.
+When you put a garlic clove inside the fridge, the white flaky protective skin around the clove can no longer get fresh air.
 This makes the garlic smell moldy and turns soft.

 Must read: Benefits of Curd.

-Another vegetable which requires fresh air is the onion.
-The reason why people tend to store onions in the fridge especially during the summer is that during the winters onions can last up to six months.
-However, Apart from leaving your fridge smelling like onions, they also tend to dry up quickly in cool temperature.
+Another vegetable that requires fresh air is the onion.
+The reason why people tend to store onions in the fridge, especially during the summer is that during the winter onions can last up to six months.
+However, Apart from leaving your fridge smelling like onions, they also tend to dry up quickly at a cool temperature.